valy8851/github.io/Slak/index.md

  [Nature study as an ethical substitute for existing religion]: ./03.md#nature-study-as-an-ethical-substitute-for-existing-religion

- [Limited field of Seneca's work]: ./03.md#limited-field-of-seneca-s-work
+ [Limited field of Seneca work]: ./03.md#limited-field-of-seneca-work

  [Marvels accepted, questioned, or denied]: ./03.md#marvels-accepted--questioned--or-denied